This is what going viral looks like traffic wise:

 Until next time!

-Exciting news everyone!
-I love simplicity so I just created a Chrome extension for Browserling.
-The extension lets you quickly access all the platforms and browsers with one click.
+I'm on a mission to make Browserling as easy to use and accessible as possible, and I just released a Firefox extension for Browserling.
+This extension lets you quickly access all Browserling OS platforms and browsers with one click.
 No need to go to browserling.com first to start cross-browser testing.
-Just install the extension and you're ready to go.
+Just install the addon and you're ready to go.

 Try it out now and let me know what you think!